dukecon/keycloak_postgres_https/README.md

 Wait a second for the Docker container to come up!

+*Attention:* This runs the image in a temporary container (`--rm` flag).
+As soon as you press `ctrl-c` the container (and your changes) are gone.
+Drop the rm flag if you want to keep it for other tests.
+Then you need to perform a manual clean up (eg., `docker rm keycloak-test`).

 ### Connect to Admin interface

 * Login to KeyCloak Admin Console on http://localhost:18080/auth/admin